 This was one of the prototypes for our HomeBase series of self-updating websites for busy people on a budget.
 Called “The Keneticist,” this model is specially tailored to filmmakers like Guez.
 It synchs to her Vimeo account and updates itself whenever a new video is added.
 It also keeps its news page up-to-date by linking itself to Guez’s Twitter and Facebook pages.
 With a built-in contact form to make it easy for potential clients to get in touch, this is a solution for the hard-working creative professional with enough on her hands already.

 Girlcate‘s baking blog is our first foray into the world of epicurean erotica.
 We designed the site and populate it with pictures, and like to think we’ve become pretty proficient taste-testers in the process.

 We illustrated and designed three albums for this new york composer and teacher, and shot a music video, and built him a site to hold it all.

 Jodi, one of our favorite designers and a frequent collaborator, was on her way to a big design conference, and needed a site that would be beautiful and easy to use on tablets and phones, so that she’d never be without her portfolio.
 So we built this site to her specifications and adapted her designs into three different mobile and touch-friendly layouts for different size screens.
 The sites are all minimal and unintrusive, allowing Jodi’s work to speak for itself.

 We designed and built this site for Caitlin Mcgurk, indomitable zinestress and Schultz Librarian at the Center for Cartoon Studies in Vermont.
 It’s modeled after the look of her publications, and incorporates much of her own art.

 Boy Blue & Co. designs and builds unique, idiosyncratic web presences for creative professionals, small businesses, and nonprofits.
-These are some of our favorites.

 Contact us at firstname.lastname@example.org .